jlhonora/opencv-android-sample/README.md

 5. For Android Studio v1.2.2, to access to Module Settings : in the project view, right-click the dependent module -> Open Module Settings
 6. Copy libs folder under sdk/native to Android Studio under app/src/main.
 7. In Android Studio, rename the copied libs directory to jniLibs and we are done.

+## Setup NDK

+Download and install Android's Native Development Kit (NDK).
+More info here: https://developer.android.com/ndk/guides/setup.html

+## Notes

+This project uses the gradle experimental plugin, so it is subject to change.